VinciZhu/OnePagePDF/README.md

 Options:
   -V, --version            display current version
   -D, --debug              print debug messages
+  --temp <dir>             directory to save temporary files (default:
+                           "./.opp_tmp")
-  --temp <dir>             directory to save temporary files (default: "./.opp_tmp") --width <float>          viewport width (default: 1000) --height <float>         viewport height (default: 500) --offset <float>         extra height offset (default: 32) --delay <int>            time to wait before taking screenshot (default: 500) --color-scheme <string>  emulate color scheme (default: "no-preference") --css <path>             custom css file for markdown -h, --help               display help for command
+  --width <float>          viewport width (default: 816) --height <float>         viewport height (default: 500) --offset <float>         additional height added to the bottom (default: 32) --color-scheme <string>  emulate color scheme (default: "no-preference") --css <path>             custom css file for markdown -h, --help               display help for command
 ```

 ### Notes

 - The height of generated PDF is measured by `documentElement.scrollHeight`, which fits all the content in the viewport excluding borders and margins.
-You might want to use the option `--offset` to add extra margin to the bottom of the PDF.
+You might want to use the option `--offset` to add additional margin to the bottom of the PDF.

 - The style of Markdown is based on [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) with some modifications.
 See [`default.css`](./default.css) for details.
 You might want to use the option `--css` to specify your own CSS file to override some default settings.

 - Currently, the Markdown-to-HTML conversion supports math rendering with [KaTeX](https://katex.org/) and code highlighting with [starry-night](https://github.com/wooorm/starry-night).
 Many other syntaxes may not be supported yet.
 For more complicated use, we recommend you to first convert Markdown to HTML with other backends, such as [pandoc](https://github.com/jgm/pandoc) and [hugo](https://github.com/gohugoio/hugo), and then convert it to one-page-only PDF.

 ## Examples